getdozer/dozer-docs/docs/sources/object-stores.md

 | `extension`        | String    | Optional.
 The extension of the Parquet files.                                                                                          |
 | `marker_file`      | Boolean   | Optional.
 Indicates whether to require marker files for ingestion.
 If `true`, only files with corresponding marker files are ingested.   |
 | `marker_extension` | String    | Optional.
 The extension of the marker files.
 Only relevant if `marker_file` is set to `true`.                                           |

+## Trying it out

+To test a MySQL sample, clone the `dozer-samples` GitHub repo and follow the steps described [here](https://github.com/getdozer/dozer-samples/tree/main/connectors/aws-s3).